 Technology’s all around us.
 And while some of it might confuse or overwhelm us, there’s actually a lot that it can do to make our lives easier – and our businesses more successful.

 In the hotel industry, there are technological solutions to almost any hospitality issue you could think of – and plenty more that you might not have.
 And now’s the perfect time to explore the options available to you.

 Spending too much time checking guests in?
-How about software that allows guests to check in using their mobile phone?
+How about an app that allows guests to check in using their mobile phone?

 Wondering if your rates are giving you the best chance of success?
-Some programmes compare your prices against your competitors, giving you accurate rate recommendations based on the demand in your area.
+Some programmes, like RateIntelligence, compare your prices against your competitors, giving you accurate rate information based on the demand in your area.